Belarus launches probe into opposition body seeking Lukashenko's removal | DW | 20.08.2020

 Prosecutors in Belarus on Thursday launched an investigation into the nascent Coordination Council established by the opposition to support a transition of power.

-The decision came after President Alexander Lukashenko declared the formation of the council illegal.
+The decision came after President Alexander Lukashenko declared the formation of the council illegal and as fresh protests erupted in Minsk calling for the 65-year-old strongman's departure from office.

 The prosecutor's office announced in the Telegram news channel that members of the council were trying to seize power illegitimately.